naninovel/docs/docs/guide/text-printers.md

 [!29017ea20e8b7b95c3f7f25658b645f9]

+When text printer has constant dimensions and can't accommodate varying message length and/or font size, set TMPro's text overflow mode to "page" and add `Reveal Paginator` component, which will sync currently displayed page with the reveal progress.
+Find example setup in `Fullscreen` built-in printer.

 ## Text Styles

 Various text styles can be applied via rich text tags placed right inside the text or using [@style] command.
 See the [official documentation](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) for more info.